ChrizzTheWizz/DLBDSDQDW01_DataQualityAndDataWrangling/README.md

 ## Usage / How to

 You only have to run crawl.py to collect the data.
 Logging file give you an insight what happend.
 The code is optimized to run on an hourly basis.
-A script for creating a cron job or a Windows task is also provided.
+A script for creating a cron job or a Windows task is also provided ("./utils/jobs_initialization.py").

 Run app.py to get a visualization of the data.